Mariticide

-Mariticide (from Latin maritus "husband" + -cide, from caedere "to cut, to kill") literally means the killing of one's own husband.
+Mariticide (from Latin maritus "husband" + -cide, from caedere "to cut, to kill") means the killing of one's own husband.
 It can refer to the act itself or the person who carries it out.
-It can also be used in the context of the killing of one's own partner.
+It can also be used in the context of the killing of one's own boyfriend.
 In current common law terminology, it is used as a gender-neutral term for killing one's own spouse or significant other of either sex.
-The killing of a wife is called uxoricide.
+Conversely, the killing of a wife or girlfriend is called uxoricide.